 A. The longer the lead time the better (see note above), but I can occasionally accommodate short and urgent deadlines.

 Q. What sort of documents can you check?

 A. The short answer is any sort of document at all.
-I’ve copy edited book chapters, books, peer-reviewed journal articles, conference papers, conference proceedings, technical reports, honours and PhD theses, short stories, newspaper articles and everything in between.
+I’ve copy edited book chapters, books, peer-reviewed journal articles, conference papers, conference proceedings, technical reports, honours and PhD theses, short stories, novels, newspaper articles and everything in between.
 If it’s in print (and in English!), I can check it.